Sea Hero Quest: Gameplay

 The plot of the game involves a sea journey taken by a son in a quest to recover the memories his father has lost to dementia.
 There are three sections: navigation, shooting flares to test orientation, and chasing creatures.
 Each has been "carefully crafted to be as fun and exciting as it is scientifically valid".

 Reception

 It was named "App of the week" by BT.
 It won nine Cannes Lions at the 2016 International Festival of Creativity.

 By February 2017, the game had been downloaded 2.7 million times.
-By October 2021 it had been played by 4.3 million players for a total of 117 years, yielding data which would have taken 17,600 years to produce using conventaional lab methods.
+By October 2021 it had been played by 4.3 million players for a total of 117 years, yielding data which would have taken 17,600 years to produce using conventional lab methods.

 The game was nominated for the 2018 British Academy Games Awards, in the new category "Game Beyond Entertainment" for games which "deliver a transformational experience beyond pure entertainment".
 At the 2018 Webby Awards, it won the award for "Social Impact".
 It was also nominated for the Coney Island Dreamland Award for Best AR/VR Game at the 2020 New York Game Awards.